 Anatomy of an Artwork, Part Two

-Then comes the part where I attach the parts to the wood panel, using paint and matte medium as the glue that will hold it all together.
+I attached the parts to the wood panel, using paint and matte medium.
 Dried grass, which I collected from the park, was strategically poked among the nest pellets in order to replicate the look of the Barn Swallow nest.
 I also found a real little feather which I placed near the top of the nest.

 And here it is.
 Inspired by John James Audubon and in support of the New Bedford Art Museum.